NOTE

 We know a lot about stroke in young people, but there is still more to learn.

-Unfortunately, stroke is often misdiagnosed in people aged 18 to 55.
+Unfortunately, doctors often misdiagnose strokes in people aged 18 to 55.
 Young stroke survivors say health services do not always cater to their needs.

 The Young Stroke Service connects stroke survivors, their families, clinicians and researchers.

-This will helps us understand the cause and lifelong effects of stroke in young people to further improve health services.
+More research will help us understand the cause and lifelong effects of stroke.
+This research can then help improve health services.

-At the Young Stroke Service, we are constantly evaluating how we provide services.
+At the Young Stroke Service, we always look for ways to improve what we do.

-Our advisory groups include young people with stroke, their supporters, clinicians, researchers, and other stroke advocates.
+We get advice from young people with stroke, their supporters, clinicans, researchers, and stroke advocates.

 Acknowledgement of Lived Experience